finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/02_htpasswd_identity_provider/htpasswd_implementation.md

 ```

   - The last step is to give the newly created administrator account *cluster admin* priveledges, this can be done using the following command

 ```shell
 oc adm policy add-cluster-role-to-user cluster-admin finos-admin-1
 ```

 A sample [script](add_cluster_admin_role.sh) is provided to automate this.
+The response that the user is not found can be ignored.

 Once the above steps have been completed it should now be possible to login into the OCP cluster using the new credentials.